turtlebot/turtlebot4_simulator/README.md

 sudo apt-get update && sudo apt-get install ignition-edifice
 ```

-**Note**: `ign_ros2_control` is released but not yet sync in the Galactic stable repository.
-Galactic sync
-happens perodically.
-Meanwhile you can try to use the testing repository:

 ## Build

 - Create a workspace if you don't already have one: